The Junior League of Central Westchester’s community projects for the 2022 – 2023 year include:

 The New York State Public Affairs Committee (NYSPAC) is a coalition of 17 Junior Leagues across New York, formed to educate and take action on public policy issues relevant to The Junior League Mission.
 Representing over 7,500 women, NYSPAC identifies issues that resonate with our members and develops strategies for tackling them.
 This advocacy takes many forms—it can be as straightforward as building awareness and educating the public about a pressing problem, or as ambitious as sponsoring and writing a bill that ultimately becomes a law.

 Helping Hands with Hearts & Homes for Refugees

 Hearts & Homes for Refugees was started in 2016 in Westchester County, NY to mobilize the most powerful and untapped resources in our communities—the passion and the goodwill of its one million residents to welcome refugees.
-Junior League is partnering with Hearts & Homes for the first time this year through the Helping Hands program to support 2-3 families new to the US, to provide them with services and donations of goods to ease their transition to the area.
-In addition, the Junior League collected coats & boots for their coat & boot drive.
+Junior League is partnering with Hearts & Homes for the second time this year through the Helping Hands program to support 2-3 families new to the US and provide them with services and donations of goods to ease their transition to the area.
+In addition, the Junior League collects coats and boots for their winter clothing drive.

 We are fortunate to be the custodians of Scarsdale’s historic Wayside Cottage.
 Historians believe Wayside dates back to around 1715, making it the oldest landmark in the Village of Scarsdale and one of the oldest preserved residences in the United States.
-Since then, the JLCW has carried out widespread restorations and returned it to its rich Colonial past.
-It is our great honor to call this historic landmark our home.
+The JLCW is honored to call this historic landmark our home and has carried out widespread restorations and returned it to its rich Colonial past.
 In addition to acting as the home of the JLCW, the cottage serves many functions in the community.
-Tours of the cottage are given to schoolchildren, who learn about colonial living from JLCW guides dressed in period clothing.
+Each year, tours of the cottage are given to schoolchildren, who learn about colonial living from JLCW guides dressed in period clothing.
 Learn More>